AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Passengers Limits

 When a teen is driving with passengers in the car, they are often distracted, making the situation an even higher risk.2 In fact, in 15 percent of teen distracted-driving cases, the driver was interacting with another passenger, according to an AAA study.
 Other teenagers are the most distracting passengers, so set passenger limits you are comfortable with.
+Similar to a curfew, consider no teen passengers until the teen gains more supervised driving experience, and then gradually increasing the limit.

 Distracted-Driving Guidelines

-Aside from restricting other passengers, many parents also ban their teens from using any electronic devices while driving, even hands-free devices.
+Many parents also ban their teens from using any electronic devices while driving, even hands-free devices.

 Distracted driving is an issue for all drivers, but it’s a problem for teenagers in particular.
 Texting and driving is tempting for teen drivers, especially after they graduate from their learner’s permits and no longer require adult supervision while driving.
-Though only 16 percent of teens ages 14 and 15 texted or emailed while driving in 2019, that number rose to 60 percent for 18-year-olds, according to the Centers for Disease Control (CDC).
+Though only 16 percent of teens ages 14 and 15 texted or emailed while driving in 2019, that number rose to 60 percent for

 DID YOU KNOW?